Explore the metropolitan city in the mountains and stay at some of the best hostels in Bogota while you do.

 Safety in Colombia

-Yes, you can safely travel to Colombia today, and that goes for Bogota as well.
-However, as with any major Latin American city, it's best to take extra precautions.
+Yes, you can safely travel to Colombia today, including Bogota.
+However, as with any major Latin American city, it's best to take precautions.

 Use your judgment.
-Don’t wear flashy jewelry, watches, or apparel, and keep your valuables (including your smartphone) hidden as much as possible.
+Don’t wear flashy watches or apparel; keep your valuables (including your smartphone) hidden as much as possible.

-Seriously, do not use your smartphone in the streets, taxis, or Ubers (especially at night).
-They are the most commonly stolen item and can be plucked right out of your hands.
+Do not use your smartphone in the streets, taxis, or Ubers (especially at night).
+They are the most commonly stolen items and can be plucked right out of your hands.

-If someone does approach you and try to take your phone, give it up without resistance.
-Robbers are often armed, and may not show you what they're holding at first.
+If someone does approach you and tries to take your phone, give it up without resistance.
+Robbers are often armed and may not show you what they're holding.
 If you resist, they may get violent and stab you to get the phone.

 A robber with a gun will flash it immediately as a show of force.
-There's no confusion, and they're not messing around.
+There's no confusion, they're not a mess.
 Do NOT resist a robber carrying a handgun.

-Stay calm, and hand over whatever you've got.
-Your odds of getting out of the situation unharmed are much higher than if you freak out, make a scene, or try to run.
+Stay calm and hand over whatever you have.
+Your odds of getting out of the situation unharmed are much higher if you freak out, make a scene, or try to run.

 See also: Visiting Colombia - Three Important Things to Know